23 Types of Frogs in Florida

 Olive-green coloration is visible on the upper section of their bodies, and there may also be mottling or bands of a grayish-brown color.

 In contrast, the undersides of their bodies are a creamy off-white color with spots of yellow and gray.
-They have short, powerful forelegs in contrast to their long, powerful hind legs.
+They have short, powerful forelegs compared to their long, powerful hind legs.

 23. Carpenter Frog